MapsPeople/mapsindoors-getting-started-for-web/sdk/google.maps/1-display-a-map/readme.md

 **Explanation of index.html updates:**

-* The `<title>` is updated for clarity.
+* The Google Maps JavaScript API is included with your API key.
+Replace `YOUR_GOOGLE_MAPS_API_KEY` with your actual key.
 * The MapsIndoors SDK script (`mapsindoors-4.41.0.js.gz`) should already be present from the initial setup guide.
 You can always check the [MapsIndoors SDK reference documentation](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/index.html) for the latest SDK version.
-* The Google Maps JavaScript API is included with your API key.
-Replace `YOUR_GOOGLE_MAPS_API_KEY` with your actual key.
 * An empty `<div>` with the attribute `id="map"` was added inside the `<body>`.
 This `div` is crucial as it serves as the container where both the Google base map and the MapsIndoors layers will be rendered.

 ### Update style.css